skuethe/MMM-Spotify/README.md

     control: "default", // "default" or "hidden"
     showAccountButton: true, // if you want to show the "switch account" control button
     showDeviceButton: true, // if you want to show the "switch device" control button
+    useExternalModal: false, // if you want to use MMM-Modal for account and device popup selection instead of the build-in one (which is restricted to the album image size)
     accountDefault: 0, // default account number, attention : 0 is the first account
     updateInterval: 1000, // update interval when playing
     idleInterval: 30000, // update interval on idle